StefanoFioravanzo/MAP-Elites/README.md

 ## MAP-Elites for Constrained Optimization

-Python implementation of the MAP Elites algorithm.

-**TODO**: Add short explanation of MAP Elites
+Python implementation of the [MAP Elites algorithm](https://arxiv.org/abs/1504.04909) (originally devised for unconstrained optimization), for constrained optimization problems.
+More details can be found in our original [GECCO paper](https://dl.acm.org/doi/10.1145/3319619.3321939) and its [extended arXiv version](https://arxiv.org/abs/1902.00703).

 #### Implementation